CharlyDev88/ArmadaChile/wp-content/plugins/ultimate-member/readme.txt

 * Bugfixes:
   * Fix assigning of role on registration process
   * Fix change email address in edit mode.
-  * Fix change password validation.
+  * Fix Cambiar Password validation.
   * Removes notices when role field is present in the profile form.